Tan Yueheng

-Tan Yueheng (譚岳衡) is a Hong Kong politician who is one of the elected Legislative Council members for the Election Committee constituency.
+Tan Yueheng (谭岳衡 (譚岳衡)) is a Hong Kong politician who was one of the Legislative Council members for the Election Committee constituency between 2022 and 2025.
+He is said to be the "first communist in Hong Kong parliament" after information from Chinese companies showed that he is a member of the Chinese Communist Party.

+Tan was elected in 2021 election with 1,245 votes.
+He was soon discovered to be a member of the CCP according to information from websites of Chinese companies.
+Tan had declined to comment on this issue.
+Tan was also one of three people, out of 90 legislative council members, who took his oath using Mandarin rather than Hong Kong Cantonese.

 In addition to public office, he is the chairman and executive director of the BOCOM International Holdings Company Limited.

-In January 2022, Tan was one of three people, out of 90 legislative council members, who took his oath using Mandarin rather than Hong Kong Cantonese.

 On 5 January 2022, Carrie Lam announced new warnings and restrictions against social gathering due to potential COVID-19 outbreaks.
-One day later, it was discovered that Tan attended a birthday party hosted by Witman Hung Wai-man, with 222 guests.
+One day later, it was discovered that Tan attended a birthday party hosted by Witman Hung, with 222 guests.
 At least one guest tested positive with COVID-19, causing all guests to be quarantined.

-According to the information from Chinese companies, Tan is a member of the Chinese Communist Party, which he declined to comment on.
-Thus, Tan is said to be the "first communist in Hong Kong parliament".
+Tan chose not to seek re-election in October 2025.